cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 ### devenv-nixpkgs

-Since [nixpkgs-unstable](https://status.nixos.org/) has fairly few tests, we've created [devenv-nixpkgs](https://github.com/cachix/devenv-nixpkgs) to run tests on top of `nixpkgs-unstable`—applying patches we're upstreaming to address any issues.
+Since [nixpkgs-unstable](https://status.nixos.org/) has fairly few tests, we have created [devenv-nixpkgs](https://github.com/cachix/devenv-nixpkgs) to run tests on top of `nixpkgs-unstable`—applying patches we are upstreaming to address any issues.

 We run around 300 tests across different languages and processes to ensure all regressions are caught.

-### non-root containers
+### Non-root containers

 Generated containers now run as a plain user—improving security and unlocking the ability to run software that forbids root.

 ### DEVENV_RUNTIME

-Due to [socket path limits](https://github.com/cachix/devenv/issues/540), we've introduced the `DEVENV_RUNTIME` environment variable: pointing to `$XDG_RUNTIME_DIR` by default and falling back to `/tmp`.
+Due to [socket path limits](https://github.com/cachix/devenv/issues/540), the `DEVENV_RUNTIME` environment variable has been introduced: pointing to `$XDG_RUNTIME_DIR` by default and falling back to `/tmp`.

-### first-class support for Python native libraries
+### First-class support for Python native libraries

 This one was the hardest nut to crack.

 Nix is known to provide a poor experience when using tools like pip.

-We've put in a lot of work here, finally making it possible to use native libraries in Python without any extra effort:
+A lot of work has been put in here, finally making it possible to use native libraries in Python without any extra effort:

 ```nix
 { pkgs, lib, ... }: {